-For Prime Day, Amazon offered the SanDisk Extreme lineup MicroSD cards for super low prices.
-We recommend getting at least 128GB of storage.
-That way you won’t have to worry about running out of space any time soon.
-SanDisk manufactures reliable MicroSD cards, so even if you don't get one on Prime Day, we recommend sticking with SanDisk.
-You can usually find a high capacity card (128GB) for around 30 bucks.
+For the Nintendo Switch Lite, we recommend getting at least 128GB of storage.
+That way, you won’t have to worry about running out of space anytime soon.
+SanDisk manufactures reliable microSD cards, so even if you don't get one on Prime Day, we recommend sticking with SanDisk.
+You can usually find a high-capacity card (128GB) for around $30.

 This three-pack from Pulen is a lot of screen protection for your buck.
 Plus, you will have three chances to secure the perfect alignment.